meashiri/ctf-writeups/gh-pages/content/posts/202401-irisctf/index.md

 cover:
     image: irisctf_banner.png
 ---
 A very nice, high quality CTF organized by IrisSec.
 It had several good quality Signals/RF related challenges, which is rare in the CTFs.
-I used the little time I had to play in this CTF focusing on the RF related challenges.
+I used the little time I had to play in this CTF focusing on the RF challenges.
 <!--more-->

 ### Radio Frequency